sheldonresearch/ProG/README.md

 <h3>🌟ProG++🌟: A Unified Python Library for Graph Prompting</h3>

 **ProG++** is an extended library with **ProG**, which supports more graph prompt models.
 Currently, **ProG++** is now in its beta version (a little baby: [ProG Plus](https://github.com/Barristen/Prog_plus)), and we will merge ``ProG Plus`` to ``ProG`` in the near future.
 Some implemented models are as follows (_We are now implementing more related models and we will keep integrating more models to ProG++_):

->- X. Sun, H. Cheng, J. Li, B. Liu, and J. Guan, “All in One: Multi-Task Prompting for Graph Neural Networks,” in KDD, 2023
+>- [All in One] X. Sun, H. Cheng, J. Li, B. Liu, and J. Guan, “All in One: Multi-Task Prompting for Graph Neural Networks,” KDD, 2023
+>- [GPF Plus] T. Fang, Y. Zhang, Y. Yang, C. Wang, and L. Chen, “Universal Prompt Tuning for Graph Neural Networks,” NeurIPS, 2023.
+>- [GraphPrompt] Liu Z, Yu X, Fang Y, et al. Graphprompt: Unifying pre-training and downstream tasks for graph neural networks.
+The Web Conference, 2023.
->- M. Sun, K. Zhou, X. He, Y. Wang, and X. Wang, “GPPT: Graph Pre-Training and Prompt Tuning to Generalize Graph Neural Networks,” in KDD, 2022
+>- [GPPT] M. Sun, K. Zhou, X. He, Y. Wang, and X. Wang, “GPPT: Graph Pre-Training and Prompt Tuning to Generalize Graph Neural Networks,” KDD, 2022
->- T. Fang, Y. Zhang, Y. Yang, and C. Wang, “Prompt tuning for graph neural networks,” arXiv preprint, 2022.
+>- [GPF] T. Fang, Y. Zhang, Y. Yang, and C. Wang, “Prompt tuning for graph neural networks,” arXiv preprint, 2022.
->- T. Fang, Y. Zhang, Y. Yang, C. Wang, and L. Chen, “Universal Prompt Tuning for Graph Neural Networks,” in NeurIPS, 2023.

 <br>